-What is ice wine?
-Ice wine is made from grapes that have been partially frozen on the vine.
+What is this drink of the goddess Chione?
+Ice wine is made from grapes that have been partially frozen on the vine, a dicey challenge for winemakers.
 The goal is to maximize the sugar concentration in the grapes (the longer they stay on the vine, the sweeter they are).
 The juice ranges in sweetness from 32-41 Brix.

 What wineries offer it?
-Four Southwest Michigan wineries have ice wines available on the Makers Trail Liquid Gold Tour:
+Six Southwest Michigan wineries have ice wines available on the Makers Trail Liquid Gold Tour:

 Ice Wine: Winemaker Dr. Dave Miller says tasting this nectar-like wine is an ethereal experience you won’t forget.
 It’s a sweet blend of apricot, pineapple and honey notes.

-Because of the rarity of these ice wines, expect to pay more to bring this liquid gold home with you – $25-$40 a bottle.
-Most of the ice wines come in half-size bottles (375 ml) - although Lemon Creek Winery just started offering its award-winning Snow Moon in a 500 ml bottle.
-All four are great additions to your personal collection but they also make nice gifts.
+Because ice wine is such a rarity, expect to pay more to bring this liquid gold home with you – $25-$45 a bottle.
+Most of the ice wines come in half-size bottles (375 ml).
+All seven ice wine choices are great additions to your collection but they also make nice gifts.